Napa Farmers Market Board and Staff

 Chef Sandy Sauter is the Executive Chef of Public Programs, California, at the Culinary Institute of America (CIA) and co-owner and managing partner at Spork Kitchens, a commercial rental kitchen in Napa.
 Sauter has been pursuing her culinary career in Napa Valley for more than 13 years with experience at several local institutions including Bouchon Bistro in Yountville, Dean & Deluca in St. Helena, and Copia: The American Center for Wine, Food, and the Arts.
 With a natural ability for teaching the culinary arts to food enthusiasts, she has developed and taught most of the food and wine classes for the public programs offered by CIA.

 Curtis Strohl is the General Manager of B Cellars and uses his skills to support the financial oversight of the Napa Farmers Market.
 Curtis as a leader who emphasizes long-term relationships, team building and customer service on balance with strong financial performance analysis and clear, direct communications of the Napa Farmers Market objectives.
 Most Saturdays you can find Curtis at the Chef Demo stage getting the spectators excited for what our featured chef has in store fo them.
 Curtis and his wife, Carrie, live in Napa and consider “food, gardening, cooking and eating and drinking well is central to their life together”.

-Cara Mae Wooledge is our Assistant Market Manager and Education and Community Outreach Director.
+Cara Mae Wooledge, MPH is our Market Manager and supports Board of Directors in fundraising, marketing and community engagement.
 Cara Mae brings with her over 10 years of experience working with the community to improve public health and increase wellness in Napa County.
-One of her goals is to increase the diversity of our customers through bilingual communications and promotion of the Market Match program, which double CalFresh (“food stamps”) benefits.
+One of her goals is to ensure our market is a welcoming environment for all our neighbors.
 Cara Mae feels the Napa Farmers Market is a unique asset because we are building community around food.